Skip to main content

 What Are the Treatment Options for a Medulloblastoma?

 The first treatment for medulloblastoma is surgery, if possible.
-The goal of surgery is to obtain tissue to determine the tumor type and to remove as much tumor as possible without causing more symptoms for the person.
+The goal of surgery is to obtain tissue to determine the tumor type and remove as much tumor as possible without causing more symptoms for the person.

 Most people with medulloblastomas also receive additional treatments.
-These may include radiation, chemotherapy, or taking part in clinical trials.
+These may include radiation, chemotherapy, or clinical trials.
 Because this disease tends to spread in the brain and spine, surgery is usually followed by radiation to the entire brain and spine (called craniospinal radiation).
 Proton beam radiation therapy is often recommended, because of problems with bone marrow and surrounding organs that occur due to brain and spine radiation.

 Chemotherapy is often part of the treatment plan, depending on the tumor subtype, how much the tumor has spread, how the person responds to treatment, the side effects, and the impact on their quality of life.